Barneo: History

 Ice Camp Barneo should not be confused with the sequential Soviet/Russian "North Pole" drifting ice stations established by the Russian Academy of Sciences Arctic and Antarctic Research Institute (AARI).

-From 2002 to 2017, the starting and final point of all expeditions to Barneo has been Longyearbyen, the capital of the Svalbard archipelago of Norway.
+From 2002 to 2017, the starting and final point of all expeditions to Barneo was Longyearbyen, the capital of the Svalbard archipelago of Norway.
 The town has necessary facilities including an airport, hotels of different levels, restaurants, a post office, a bank, and a supermarket.

 In 2016, following military exercises by Chechen paratroopers on Barneo, Norway enacted a flight embargo, which it later lifted.
 As a result, the 2017 event was expected to take place with a base in Russia.
 However, in March 2017 an expedition tour operator was taking bookings for 2017 and 2018 with flights operating out of Longyearbyen.

 In 2019, a political dispute between Russia and Ukraine prevented tourists from flying to the camp.
-The 2020 and 2021 seasons were cancelled as a result of the COVID-19 pandemic.
-Plans to reopen in 2022 were cancelled after the Russian invasion of Ukraine.
+The 2020 and 2021 seasons were canceled as a result of the COVID-19 pandemic.
+Plans to reopen in 2022 were canceled after the Russian invasion of Ukraine.
+After another cancellation for 2023, plans were announced to reopen in 2024, controversially departing from Russia rather than Longyearbyen.
+But like all other years since 2018, the 2024 season was also canceled.